djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/4.png">

 - Upload "Policy.pdf"  [Claim Processor Knowledge Base](/data/Policy.pdf) to the knowledge base by clicking on Upload files.
-- Add Description of Knowledge Base as to what the Knowledge Base is about:
+- Add Description of the Knowledge Base describing what the Knowledge Base is about:

 > This knowledge base is about insurance and claim process.
-This knowledge base will help the claim processor in processing the claims according to the rules and regulations of processing insurance claims.
+This knowledge base will help the claim processor in processing the claims according to the rules and regulations defined by the insurance company.

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/5.png">
 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/6.png">

-- Now click on add tool to upload OpenAPI Specs.
+- Now click on the add tool to upload OpenAPI Specs.
 Click on Add Tool.

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/7.png">